arielccjr/Journal2025/README.txt

         : It has three parts:
             : Major term: Found in the major premise and conclusion.
 "All mammals (Middle Term) are warm-blooded.
 (Major Premise)" All humans are mortal.
 (Universal and necessary premise)
             : Minor term: Found in the minor premise and conclusion.
 "Whales are mammals.
 (Minor Premise)".
 Socrates is a human.
 (Particular known fact)
             : Middle term: Links the two premises but does not appear in the conclusion.
 "Therefore, whales are warm-blooded.
 (Conclusion)".
-Therefore, Socrates is mortal.
 (Demonstrated conclusion)
         : Identifying Syllogistic Figures & Moods: based on how terms are positioned.
             : Figure 1: Middle term is subject in one premise, predicate in another.
             : Figure 2: Middle term is predicate in both premises.